ryanpfalz/azure-devops-testplans-playwright/README.md

 Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/test/associate-automated-test-with-test-case?view=azure-devops) to associate a Playwright test case in Visual Studio with a test case in Azure DevOps.

 In the Visual Studio test explorer, make sure to drill all the way down to the test case:

 ![Test explorer](./Docs/associate-test-vs.png)

-Once you associate your Visual Studio test case in with your Test Plans test case, you'll be able to confirm the association by editing the test case in Test Plans and opening the 'Associated Automation' tab:
+Once you associate your Visual Studio test case with your Test Plans test case, you'll be able to confirm the association by editing the test case in Test Plans and opening the 'Associated Automation' tab:

 ![Associated Automation](./Docs/associates-automation-azdo.png)

 #### Link the test plan to a work item

 A best practice when writing tests in Azure Test Plans is to link the tests to the feature/user story that the test is associated with.
-The completion of the test should serve as part of the acceptance criteria for the work item.
 Read more about this [here](https://learn.microsoft.com/en-us/azure/devops/boards/queries/link-work-items-support-traceability?view=azure-devops&tabs=browser#test-work-item-links).

 #### Running the test